Homepage Hero Optimization

 Final Mockup

-Due to time and project scope constraints, internal stakeholders requested to keep the original background image and not include a mission statement and About page link.
+Due to time and project scope constraints, internal stakeholders requested to keep the original background image and not include a mission statement and About page link since doing so would require the About page to be redesigned as well.

 End Result